Benoniy/eng84_business_week_questions/README.md

   ***DML, DDL, DCL and TCL are all subsets of the language SQL each of which concerning a type of***
   ***interaction with the database.
 DDL consists of commands focused on Defining the structure of the***
   ***database, DML consists of commands focused on the manipulation of the contents of pre-defined***
-  ***tables, DCL consists of commands focused on management of permissions to clients and finaly TCL***
+  ***tables, DCL consists of commands focused on management of permissions to clients and finally TCL***
   ***consists of commands focused on managing the changes that are made when using DML commands.***